wearekick/ocarina/README.md

-# Ocarina Styles
+# Ocarina

-Ocarina is a collection of stylesheets, written in SASS to support the Kick branding.
+Styleguides for Kick Interactive websites and applications.